-6 Net Benefits of Reform
+6 Potential for Net Benefits of Reform

-The reform of MSRB Rule G-23 in November of 2011 is associated with a decrease in interest costs for municipalities and with more competitive primary market auctions.
-However, this reform is not costless as many new issuers, and school districts in particular, seek new third party certifications after their advisor is no longer allowed to act as underwriter.
-A major remaining question is whether the cost of these enhancements is more or less than the decrease in borrowing costs.28
+The reform of MSRB Rule G-23 in November of 2011 is associated with a decrease in interest costs for municipalities and with more participation in primary market auctions.
+However, the interest cost benefits are not costless.
+A major remaining question is whether the associated costs are larger than the decrease in borrowing costs.
+There are three major ways in which issuers could be worse off given the interest cost decreases estimated above.